belindamo/quartz/content/Axiomatic systems for clarity/Hypotheses/How Can Multicomponent Systems in Software Self-Organize with Updated Information?.md

 ## Summary:

-In the rapidly evolution of software development, the ability for systems to adapt and reorganize themselves in response to new information seems to be the next step.
-This experiment delves into a scaffolding framework that enables software components to self-organize and optimize their operations autonomously.
+It seems that the next step in software is the ability for systems to adapt and reorganize themselves in response to new information.
+This proposal delves into a scaffolding framework that enables software components to self-organize and optimize their operations autonomously.
 The proposed system is a radical departure from traditional static software integration, offering a dynamic solution that manages the complex interplay of various components within long, and theoretically infinite, contexts.

 Existing tools have an inability to efficiently handle long context windows which often lose ability to prioritize many concepts.
 This inefficiency leads to a bottleneck in AI-powered development processes.
-By introducing a sophisticated framework that combines deterministic and probabilistic functions with modular components, this proposal aims to provide a novel way for software systems to adapt and optimize in real-time.
+We hope this framework that modularizes deterministic and probabilistic / statistical (this includes LLMs) functions will enable any system to update towards an objective in real-time.

 If this works, this system will be able to hold **theoretically infinite amounts of context**, which means generating theoretically infinite amounts of useful code.
-We're trying to achieve a modular, hierarchical system that could have theoretically infinite levels.
+This is a modular, hierarchical system that could have theoretically infinite levels.

 ## Related Works: